 Or consider the fact that Black listeners like to tune in with others—47% of those who listen at home say they listen while spending time with family and friends, compared to just 23% of the general weekly audience.
 That creates opportunities for advertisers to market products in a storytelling manner, which listeners might consider purchasing with their friends and family (think food and beverage, travel, and entertainment).
 Overall, Marketers can drive strong results for their brands by supporting and investing in Black podcast content.

 We’re dedicated to making sure the world becomes more sonically diverse.
 Earlier this year, SXM Media’s audio-first creative consultancy group, Studio Resonate, launched “Stand for Sonic Diversity,” pledging to diversify voices in media by making a measurable and public commitment to casting Black voices, diversifying internal talent rosters, and striving to have BIPOC represent at least 50% of the roster.
 Brands can join the movement by adopting our best practices and distributing to all those who influence audio creative—contributors, stakeholders, vendors, and more.
-Discover our recent progress report , and visit to learn how to get involved.
+Discover our recent progress report here, and visit standforsonicdiversity.com to learn how to get involved.

 December Podcast Roundup: The Ha-Ha Holiday EditionDec 1, 2023

 “Define who you are as a brand,” Jenna Fidellow from WavemakerDec 1, 2023